Microsoft Co. (NASDAQ:MSFT) is First National Bank of Omaha’s Largest Position

-First National Bank of Omaha decreased its holdings in shares of Microsoft Co.
-(NASDAQ:MSFT) by 2.3% in the first quarter, according to its most recent Form 13F filing with the Securities & Exchange Commission.
+First National Bank of Omaha lessened its stake in Microsoft Co.
+(NASDAQ:MSFT) by 2.3% in the 1st quarter, according to the company in its most recent filing with the SEC.
 The institutional investor owned 363,613 shares of the software giant’s stock after selling 8,570 shares during the quarter.
-Microsoft comprises about 4.5% of First National Bank of Omaha’s portfolio, making the stock its biggest holding.
-First National Bank of Omaha’s holdings in Microsoft were worth $85,729,000 at the end of the most recent quarter.
+Microsoft makes up about 4.5% of First National Bank of Omaha’s portfolio, making the stock its biggest holding.
+First National Bank of Omaha’s holdings in Microsoft were worth $85,729,000 as of its most recent filing with the SEC.

-Several other institutional investors have also added to or reduced their stakes in the company.
-Occidental Asset Management LLC boosted its position in shares of Microsoft by 8.3% during the 1st quarter.
-Occidental Asset Management LLC now owns 25,512 shares of the software giant’s stock valued at $6,015,000 after acquiring an additional 1,961 shares during the last quarter.
-Bellwether Advisors LLC boosted its position in shares of Microsoft by 3.3% during the 1st quarter.
-Bellwether Advisors LLC now owns 1,395 shares of the software giant’s stock valued at $328,000 after acquiring an additional 45 shares during the last quarter.
-Hourglass Capital LLC boosted its position in shares of Microsoft by 1.8% during the 1st quarter.
-Hourglass Capital LLC now owns 30,207 shares of the software giant’s stock valued at $7,122,000 after acquiring an additional 545 shares during the last quarter.
-Texas Capital Bank Wealth Management Services Inc boosted its position in shares of Microsoft by 2.2% during the 1st quarter.
-Texas Capital Bank Wealth Management Services Inc now owns 36,428 shares of the software giant’s stock valued at $8,589,000 after acquiring an additional 776 shares during the last quarter.
-Finally, Texas Capital Bancshares Inc TX boosted its position in shares of Microsoft by 62.9% during the 1st quarter.
-Texas Capital Bancshares Inc TX now owns 6,537 shares of the software giant’s stock valued at $1,541,000 after acquiring an additional 2,525 shares during the last quarter.
-69.38% of the stock is owned by institutional investors and hedge funds.
+A number of other hedge funds and other institutional investors also recently modified their holdings of the stock.
+Norges Bank purchased a new stake in Microsoft in the 4th quarter worth $17,697,996,000.
+Morgan Stanley increased its holdings in Microsoft by 14.7% in the 4th quarter.
+Morgan Stanley now owns 69,099,798 shares of the software giant’s stock worth $15,369,178,000 after acquiring an additional 8,865,366 shares in the last quarter.
+Nuveen Asset Management LLC increased its holdings in Microsoft by 7.4% in the 4th quarter.
+Nuveen Asset Management LLC now owns 60,306,979 shares of the software giant’s stock worth $13,413,478,000 after acquiring an additional 4,140,017 shares in the last quarter.
+UBS Asset Management Americas Inc. grew its holdings in shares of Microsoft by 2.3% during the fourth quarter.
+UBS Asset Management Americas Inc. now owns 54,786,208 shares of the software giant’s stock worth $12,185,548,000 after buying an additional 1,250,690 shares in the last quarter.
+Finally, Alliancebernstein L.P. grew its holdings in shares of Microsoft by 1.8% during the fourth quarter.
+Alliancebernstein L.P. now owns 46,539,793 shares of the software giant’s stock worth $10,351,380,000 after buying an additional 810,676 shares in the last quarter.
+69.38% of the stock is owned by institutional investors.

-In other news, President Bradford L. Smith sold 8,000 shares of the business’s stock in a transaction on Monday, May 10th.
-The stock was sold at an average price of $250.27, for a total value of $2,002,160.00.
-Following the completion of the transaction, the president now directly owns 694,584 shares of the company’s stock, valued at $173,833,537.68.
-The transaction was disclosed in a legal filing with the SEC, which is accessible through this hyperlink.
-Also, CMO Christopher C. Capossela sold 1,500 shares of the business’s stock in a transaction on Wednesday, May 12th.
-The stock was sold at an average price of $240.00, for a total value of $360,000.00.
-Following the completion of the transaction, the chief marketing officer now directly owns 87,703 shares of the company’s stock, valued at $21,048,720.
+In related news, CMO Christopher C. Capossela sold 1,500 shares of the business’s stock in a transaction on Wednesday, May 12th.
+The shares were sold at an average price of $240.00, for a total value of $360,000.00.
+Following the completion of the sale, the chief marketing officer now directly owns 87,703 shares of the company’s stock, valued at $21,048,720.
+The sale was disclosed in a filing with the SEC, which is available through this hyperlink.
+Also, President Bradford L. Smith sold 8,000 shares of the business’s stock in a transaction on Monday, May 10th.
+The shares were sold at an average price of $250.27, for a total transaction of $2,002,160.00.
+Following the completion of the sale, the president now directly owns 694,584 shares of the company’s stock, valued at $173,833,537.68.
 The disclosure for this sale can be found here.
-Over the last three months, insiders sold 15,586 shares of company stock valued at $3,899,849.
-Insiders own 0.05% of the company’s stock.
+Over the last ninety days, insiders have sold 15,586 shares of company stock valued at $3,899,849.
+Corporate insiders own 0.05% of the company’s stock.

 Microsoft (NASDAQ:MSFT) last released its quarterly earnings data on Tuesday, April 27th.
-The software giant reported $1.95 earnings per share for the quarter, beating the consensus estimate of $1.76 by $0.19.
-The firm had revenue of $41.71 billion during the quarter, compared to the consensus estimate of $40.83 billion.
-Microsoft had a return on equity of 43.75% and a net margin of 35.02%.
-Microsoft’s quarterly revenue was up 19.1% on a year-over-year basis.
-During the same period last year, the business posted $1.40 EPS.
-Equities analysts forecast that Microsoft Co. will post 7.71 EPS for the current fiscal year.
+The software giant reported $1.95 earnings per share (EPS) for the quarter, topping the Thomson Reuters’ consensus estimate of $1.76 by $0.19.
+The business had revenue of $41.71 billion during the quarter, compared to analysts’ expectations of $40.83 billion.
+Microsoft had a net margin of 35.02% and a return on equity of 43.75%.
+The company’s revenue for the quarter was up 19.1% on a year-over-year basis.
+During the same period in the previous year, the company earned $1.40 EPS.
+As a group, research analysts expect that Microsoft Co. will post 7.71 earnings per share for the current fiscal year.

-The business also recently declared a quarterly dividend, which was paid on Thursday, June 10th.
-Stockholders of record on Thursday, May 20th were issued a $0.56 dividend.
+The company also recently disclosed a quarterly dividend, which was paid on Thursday, June 10th.
+Stockholders of record on Thursday, May 20th were given a dividend of $0.56 per share.
 The ex-dividend date of this dividend was Wednesday, May 19th.
-This represents a $2.24 dividend on an annualized basis and a dividend yield of 0.87%.
-Microsoft’s dividend payout ratio (DPR) is 38.89%.
+This represents a $2.24 annualized dividend and a dividend yield of 0.87%.
+Microsoft’s dividend payout ratio (DPR) is currently 38.89%.

 Microsoft Company Profile